OfflineIMAP/offlineimap.github.io/_posts/2015-03-25-offlineimap-history.md

 In the end of 2011, Sebastian began maintaining OfflineIMAP.
 I had to move home and at that time, things calmed down.

-{: .note}
-Up to the point that a regular developer asked if we did not left. :-) We didn't.
+> Up to the point that a regular developer asked if we did not left. :-) We didn't.
 It was hard to find free time and I guess we were more or less tired from the *sprint* we started 2 years ago.

 The good news is that I could more and more leave the project without impacting it. **This is how opening the maintenance started.**